shipyardapp/Shipyard-Documentation/docs/blueprint-library/coalesce/coalesce-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Coalesce to work with Shipyard's low-code Coalesce templates.
 keywords:
   - coalesce
   - blueprint
   - template
   - authorization
 ---

-# Coalesce Authorization
+#  Authorization

 An access token is required for Shipyard to interact with Coalesce.
 In order to acquire an access token, navigate to the **Deploy** tab and select **Generate Access Token**.
 Be sure to copy the value and save it for future runs.

 ![](https://cdn.sanity.io/images/2xyydva6/production/67e2eefa1966fd9f334716f39be1d5fc4f3f1ba4-1909x346.png?w=450)

 ### Environment ID